telerik/justmock-docs/licensing/add-license-to-ci-cd.md

 This article describes how to set up and activate your Telerik JustMock [license key]({%slug justmock/licensing/set-up-your-license%}) across popular CI/CD services.

-Deployment keys are a dedicated type of license key for build pipelines.
-They're tied to a specific application and the set of products that the application uses.
-Deployment keys cannot be used for application development.

-To activate your license in a CI/CD environment using deployment keys:
+The license activation process in a CI/CD environment involves the following steps:

-1. Navigate to the [Deployment Keys](https://www.telerik.com/account/your-licenses/deployment-keys) page.

-1. Click **Add Application**.
-In the form that opens:
-   - Add the application name.
-   - Select the type of application (public or private).
-   - Select the set of products used in the application (JustMock).

-1. Copy the key value and store it securely.
+1. [Download]({%slug justmock/licensing/set-up-your-license%}) a license key from your Telerik account.

-1. [Create an environment variable](#creating-an-environment-variable) named `TELERIK_LICENSE` and set it to the obtained key value.
-Alternatively, the key can be stored in a `telerik-license.txt` file (for example, when using the [Azure Secure Files approach](#using-secure-files-on-azure-devops)).
+1. [Create an environment variable](#creating-an-environment-variable) named `TELERIK_LICENSE` and add your Telerik JustMock license key as a value.

 ## Creating an Environment Variable

 The recommended approach for providing your license key is to use environment variables.
 Each CI/CD platform has a different process for setting environment variables and this article lists only some of the most popular examples.

+### Azure Pipelines

+1. Create a new [user-defined variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#user-defined-variables) named `TELERIK_LICENSE`.

+1. Paste the contents of the license key file as a value.

 > If your CI/CD service is not listed in this article, contact the Telerik technical support.